mocovenwitch/recommender-system/section2.md

 What I understand is, libraries are only for tools help you out, but don't use libraries for core approach.

+## Demographic and ML
+Demographoc data does not represent the product data.
+We can build the product data to the feature, and use only one model to predict many product results.

+>Another course to refer: Logistic Regression and Deep Learning 1.

+`input`: is_mobile, n_products_viewed, visit_duration, is_returning_visitor

+`target`: bounce, add to card, begin check, complete checkout

+>So people noticed that Demographic data was harder to collect.

+Explicitly -> Implicitly

+`Latent variable models` - features are learnd automatically.

+`Matrix factorization`

+## Google PageRank

+`The PageRank of a page is the probability I would end up on that page if I surfed the Internet randomly for an infinite amount of time.`

+`Markov Model` - probabilistic language model, does not depend on more steps behind `only the immediate last value`. e.g. p(love | I), p(the | the)

+>Isn't it finite state machine?
+No, because Markov Chain describes the possibility `probabilistic rather than deterministic`.
+But A finite state machine can be used as a representation of a Markov chain.
+There is a thing called [Finite Markov Chain Processes](https://en.wikipedia.org/wiki/Finite-state_machine#Finite_Markov_chain_processes)

 ## Reading
 - http://www.righto.com/2013/11/how-hacker-news-ranking-really-works.html